lucasmari/DevOps-Coding-Challenge/README.md

 ## Scripts

 The setup.sh creates the base infra S3, ECR and KMS to store Terraform state and images.
-It's ran only a single time and the state of these resources are versioned.
+It should be ran only a single time and the state of these resources are versioned.

 The deploy.sh creates all the necessary infra for the application and database.